Capital punishment in Michigan: Federal death penalty

-Even though Michigan abolished the death penalty in 1846, the Federal death penalty can still be imposed.
+Even though Michigan abolished the death penalty in 1846, the federal death penalty can still be imposed.
 Thus, the United States was able to execute Tony Chebatoris at the Federal Detention Farm (now Federal Correctional Institution, Milan) near Milan, Michigan in 1938, for a murder he committed while robbing a federal bank in Midland, Michigan.
+Max Stephan, convicted of treason, was scheduled to be hanged at Milan in 1943, but President Franklin D. Roosevelt commuted his sentence to life in prison just nine hours before his scheduled execution.
+Since Stephan had been prosecuted for treason, however, he still could've faced execution had he been tried by a state court at the time.

 The 2002 conviction of Marvin Gabrion received national attention when he was sentenced to death for the murder of Rachel Timmerman in Newaygo County, Michigan.
-Gabrion is also suspected of four other killings but was never tried for them, including the murder of Rachel Timmerman's 11-month-old daughter Shannon Verhage.
+Gabrion was also suspected of four other killings but was never tried for them, including the murder of Rachel Timmerman's 11-month-old daughter Shannon Verhage.
+About 22 years after he was first sent to death row, Gabrion's federal death sentence was commuted to life imprisonment without the possibility of parole by outgoing President Joe Biden, who granted clemency to 37 out of 40 inmates on federal death row.

 U.S. Attorneys (i.e. federal prosecutors) in the latter case relied on the dual sovereignty doctrine to seek a death sentence because the murder took place on federal land.
 Gabrion was the first person in the United States to receive the federal death penalty for a crime committed in a non-death penalty state since the federal death penalty was reinstated in 1988.
 The sentence was overturned in 2013 by a panel of the Sixth Circuit, but was later reinstated 12–4 by the full court sitting en banc.